ynonp/blog/docs/_posts/2021-04-13-three-mobx-demos.markdown

 setCounters([...counters]);
 ```

 Which works but feels weird and might not be the most efficient.
+Another easy fix is to create yet another state variable just for re-rendering purposes.

 With MobX we can create `counters` array as a MobX observable store, and get the same benefits as if it was a singleton global store.
 Here's the result in codesandbox: